KhushbuRamoliya/KhushbuRamoliya/README.md

 👩‍💻 **About Me**:

-I'm a **Senior Data Analyst / Data Engineer** with **5+ years of experience** in building scalable data pipelines, optimizing ETL workflows, and delivering actionable insights across **financial services and enterprise environments**.
+I'm a **Senior Data Analyst / Data Engineer** with **5+ years of experience** in building scalable data pipelines, optimizing ETL workflows, and delivering actionable insights across **Banking, Retail services and enterprise environments**.

 - 🔧 Expertise in **ETL pipelines, data modeling, and big data processing**
 - ☁️ Strong experience with **Azure (ADF, Databricks, ADLS, Synapse)**